A Path Integral Realization of Joint $J\bar T$, $T\bar J$ and $T\bar T$ Flows: An Introduction to the Kernel

 There is as yet no hint of the compensator fields $Y^a$, $\alpha$ and $\tilde{\alpha}$.
 Conversely, there is no division by the volume of gauge transformations and diffeomorphisms.
 We can incorporate them into this analysis by noting the integral \eqref{eqn:inf-def-Z-HS} is Gaussian.
 Its value is therefore entirely controlled by the saddle point,

 These saddle points have the special property that

 Because the integral is Gaussian and therefore completely controlled by the saddle point, we may as well restrict our integration to variations satisfying \eqref{eqn:cardy-saddle-pt-flatness}.
 We add Lagrange multipliers imposing them as constraints.
-These constraints being linear in the fields, they do not affect the fluctuation determinant around the saddle either.
+Being linear in the fields, these constraints do not affect the fluctuation determinant around the saddle either.
 This leads to

 which is clearly the infinitesimal version of \eqref{GenJTkernel}.
 To be clear, some choices have been made here in the normalisation of the Lagrange multipliers.

 Finally, we note this object now exhibits gauge-invariance under both diffeomorphisms and $U(1)$ transformations.
 Therefore, we should divide by the volume of those groups.